SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/user-hierarchies.md

 **Example**

 A user A has the role "business".
 User A becomes the owner of a new user B. User B can then only get a business role assigned (and not for example an admin role) as the user cannot have higher permissions than the owner.
-While trying to assign any other role except "business" for user B will be shown an exclamation icon for that role with a notification, that only the global role defined for the owner can be defined for owned user.
+If you try to assign any other role except "business" for user B, then the role will be unavailable for subscription and will be indicated by a warning icon with a notification that this operation is not permitted.

 <a name="delegate"></a>
 ### Delegating user hierarchies to other users